-Look no further for advice, newbies!
+Look no further for advice on how to prepare an overseas trip, newbies!
 I got your needs covered.
 On my first solo international trip to Scotland, I felt waaaay waaaay out of my element, because I was responsible for myself and quite frankly, I had no idea what to expect on my journey.
-I obviously had an amazing time.
+I freaked.
+I was anxious.
+But then I obviously had an amazing time, a time so amazing that I took many more solo trips and began this travel blog to reach out to others who feel unsure about their abilities to make a journey alone.

 This guide strictly covers “international travel for beginners.”
-These simple steps will ensure you have an easy start on your upcoming trip.
+My goal is that these simple steps will ensure you have an easy start on your upcoming trip, making it so magical that you’ll keep traveling without fear or hesitation.
 And remember: just because you’re visiting a new country doesn’t mean your experience has to be fraught with uncertainty.
 International travel is awesome!
 You just need to be prepared.

 As travelers, our needs and interests are all different.
 Do you love museums?
 Are you a food writer?
 Do you enjoy epic natural beauty and outdoor activities?
-Select your countries and destinations based on your desires to have the best possible trip.
-This goes double if you’re a solo traveler.
+Do you just want to chill on a beach and look beautiful?
+Select your countries and destinations based on your personal desires and whims so you have the best possible trip.
+This goes double if you’re a solo traveler and have the opportunity to be as selfish as you want.

 Not sure where to go?
 Lonely Planet is always good for inspiration.

-You also want to research current political and social events in your destinations.
-For example, you don’t want a transportation strike to catch you by surprise.
+You also want to research current political and social events happening in your destinations.
+For example, you don’t want a transportation strike to catch you by surprise or get caught up in a political protest.
 As an American, I use the Department of State’s website to prepare for all my trips.
 I know the UK, Canada, and Australia have similar sites, which I read for a “second opinion.”
-Use them.
+One of the best pieces of advice for how to prepare an overseas trip is to use every official resource at your disposal.

 We all want cheap flights, myself included.
-Over the years, I’ve spent way too much money on international plane tickets, mostly due to laziness.
+I’m not made of money nor am I married to a pilot.
+Over the years, I’ve spent way too much money on international plane tickets, mostly due to laziness and restrictive dates.
+Not cool.
 Those days are long over.
-You want money for delicious food and swanky accommodation, not a boring seat in economy class.
+You want money for delicious food and swanky accommodation, not a boring seat in economy class with loads of lame roommates.
 You can save on flights by doing research on sites like Airfarewatchdog.
 I’ve signed up for their mailing list to get good deals.
 If you have a favorite airline, also sign up for their mailing lists to receive savings.
 Airlines don’t publicly advertise discounts too much, so you need to register to be ahead of everyone else!
+Even better if your dates are flexible.

 For accommodation, I usually search my destination’s name in TripAdvisor and check out hotels, hostels, and/or BnBs, depending on my budget.
-Thoroughly read reviews.
-Again, tweak accommodation based on your needs.
+Thoroughly read all reviews.
+Cleanliness, location, atmosphere, and price are all of the utmost importance, and things I will not compromise on, no way.
+Again, tweak accommodation based on your personal needs.
 If you’re going with family, look for reasonably priced hotels that are known to be kid friendly.
 If you’re going alone, seek out social accommodation in a central area.
 Reviews are worth their weight in gold.

 Get Your Passport.

 You want a valid passport for all international travel.
 No passport, no entry.
-Make sure to apply for a passport well in advance.
+Get the passport book too if you’re American.
+The passport card is only valid for limited destinations and cannot be used for air travel.
+In addition, make sure to apply for a passport well in advance.
 I’m talking at least six weeks in advance.
-Do not procrastinate.
-Although you can pay extra to expedite your passport, I wouldn’t do it unless you have literally no other choice.
+Do not procrastinate or you can be denied boarding at the airport.
+Although you can pay extra money (like $60…) to expedite your passport, I wouldn’t do it unless you have literally no other choice.

-Keep in mind that some months are busier than others.
+Keep in mind that some months are busier than others when it comes to passport processing times.
 Passports are government documents.
-And the government can work … slow.
+And the government can work … slowly.
 So pick your times wisely.
-I need to renew my own passport, but I’m waiting until August when the “summer rush” is finished.
+I need to renew my own passport, but I waited until December when the “summer and holiday rushes” were already finished.
+I did the normal routine service and ended up with a new passport in only 3 weeks.
 Smart, huh?

 Check Entry and Exit Requirements.

 All countries have different “entry and exit” requirements.
-It’s your responsibility to know them.
+It’s your responsibility to know them ahead of time.
+No one else is going to hold your hand here, especially not border control.
+Immigration doesn’t care about honest mistakes, ones that may cost you thousands of dollars if you don’t know what you’re doing.
 You need to research visas too.
 Some countries only require e-visas.
 Other countries provide visas on arrival at the airport.
 Others require a full blown visit to the embassy or consulate.
 Again, don’t procrastinate.

 See Your Doctor.

 I know, I know, I know.
 No one likes visiting the doctor.
+I’m a hypochondriac and really hate annual physicals.
 But it’s necessary depending on the nature of your trip.
 Travelers’ Health is a great resource run by CDC.
 You can find your destination and then see if you need vaccines or medications to ensure a healthy trip.
 You also want to see your doctor if you need to renew your own prescriptions.
 Not all medicine is readily available outside your home country.
 Once you’re on the road, there are many ways you can stay healthy.

-Always call your bank to let them know you’ll be overseas.
+Always call your bank to let them know you’ll be overseas for a certain length of time.
 You don’t want to have your debit card rejected at the ATM because you “forgot” to let your bank know about your travel plans.
+No money =/= a good time especially if you use a small bank with limited hours.
 You also need to alert your credit card company about your upcoming trip.
-Personally, I use Chase Sapphire Preferred, and can use online services to notify them.
+Personally, I use Chase Sapphire Preferred, and can use online services to notify them about my crazy solo adventures.
 Haha, I love not having to speak to a real person.

 Get Travel Insurance.

 If you can’t afford insurance, then you can’t afford to travel.
 Period.
 And I’m not just saying that because I’m a raging hypochondriac either.
 If you’re uninsured and fall ill, experience a death at home, break your expensive camera, or encounter another catastrophe, then you could lose thousands and thousands of dollars.
 Seriously.
-I’ve read stories of folks being air lifted and only spared a life of financial disaster simply because they had travel insurance.
+I’ve read stories of folks being air lifted and only spared a life of financial disaster simply because they had travel insurance in place prior to departure.
+And if you die (I know, dark place to go), do you want your family to pay to have your body shipped home?
+Seriously, cough up the cash and buy some travel insurance.

-Allianz Travel Insurance is reasonably priced and comprehensive.
-I use them quite often on my own trips and have never had a problem.
+World Nomads Travel Insurance is reasonably priced and comprehensive.
+I use them quite often on my own trips and have never had a problem with them.
 If you’re doing any adventure activities, read the fine print to make sure you’re covered on your trip.
+Some plans won’t cover you if you go paragliding.

 Arrive at LEAST 2 hours early.

 While you maaaaaay manage to arrive only an hour and a half early for domestic flights, don’t screw around too much when it comes to international departures.
-Some airports require you to clear multiple security lines.
+Some airports require you to clear multiple security lines before you’re even able to reach your gate.
 Others make you clear customs early.
 It’s better to have spare time than have a panic attack over long waits.

 Travel is pretty safe regardless of scary headlines in the news.
 For example, the odds of dying in a terrorist attack are pretty low.
 Instead focus your attention on more likely scenarios and how you would handle them.
 You can do a lot to protect yourself on your trip.
 Be aware of crime rates.
 Take extra care at night.
 Don’t drink tap water from unknown sources.
 Keep an extra copy of your passport page in your luggage.
 Research scams ahead of time.